 Measure and commence cutting.
 Dowels were cut into thirds, getting nine 16″ rods.

 Since I don’t want wooden splinters ripping into my pants and such, the next step was to sand everything.
-Prepare for masturbation jokes if it so happens that your friends or neighbor walks by while you’re sanding down the dowels.
+Prepare for masturbation jokes if it so happens that your friends or neighbour walks by while you’re sanding down the dowels.

 I started off with a rougher 220 grit, then 600, and finished off with 800.